-What have you learned both a therapist and as a human being from these patients?
+What have you learned both as a therapist and as a human being from these patients?

-I’m not usually one to journal, but on April 1st (the start of OT Month in the U.S.) I am going to start listing some of the patients that has touched my life in the past year.
+I’m not usually one to journal, but on April 1st I am going to start listing some of the patients that have touched my life in the past year.

 2.)
 Write thank you’s

 Are there co-workers that particularly contribute to your ability to provide occupational therapy services?
-Be it a doctor, CNA, principal, or COTA consider writing them a brief note of gratitude.
+Consider writing them a brief note of gratitude.

 3.)
 Set goals for your services for next year